Kaycee36/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Just a simple Tic Tac Toe game website to learn HTML, CSS, and JavaScript.
-Also learned how to deploy and host website using Firebase.
+Also learned how to deploy and host website

 # Link
 https://tic-tac-toe-97a7e.web.app